Ian-kensington-chadwick-the-3rd/Ian-repo/README.md

 My name is Ian I have been coding for 6 days
 I am accustumed to learning new things.

-### Links to the websites that helped me find my imformation for this video
+### Links to the websites that helped me find my imformation for this webpage
 * Modzilla
     * url=https://developer.mozilla.org/en-US/docs/Web/CSS
 * W3 schools